-In October of 2008 The Cross Church and Summitview Baptist merged into one and kept the name of The Cross Church.
+In October of 2008, The Cross Church and Summitview Baptist merged into one, kept the name of The Cross Church, and began meeting at the property on Summitview Avenue.
 Pastor Carpenter continued as transitional pastor until Brandon Reynolds was called in July, 2009.

-Brandon stayed until September of 2012 and then Jeff White became interim Pastor again until July 27, 2014 when Dan Hager became the current Pastor.
-He, his wife Ahnah and son Caden came to us from Murfreesboro, Tennessee.
+Brandon stayed until September of 2012 and then Jeff White became interim Pastor again until July 27, 2014 when Dan Hager became the Pastor.
+He, his wife Ahnah, and son Caden came to us from Murfreesboro, Tennessee.

 Pastors from 1932 to Present:

 Robert Gray: 1933-1938

 William T. Bratton; 1949 -1955